[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 The Waste Authority agrees to arrange through the Western County System for the provision of municipal waste disposal facilities for the economical and environmentally sound disposal of acceptable waste generated within the municipalities.

-The municipalities state that they have enacted a municipal waste flow ordinance, in a form substantially similar to this chapter, which requires that all acceptable waste be delivered to the Western County System.
+The municipalities state that they have enacted a municipal waste flow ordinance, in a form substantially similar to this article, which requires that all acceptable waste be delivered to the Western County System.

 The municipalities agree to cooperate with the Waste Authority in the enforcement of the IMA and all ordinances enacted pursuant to the IMA; provided, however, that to the extent the enforcement of such ordinances can properly be delegated to it, the Waste Authority shall undertake the primary responsibility for such enforcement, and the municipalities thereby agree, cooperatively, to exercise their powers to accomplish the objectives of the IMA.